Orthodontic Marketing: A 2026 Growth Guide for Practices

 A workable orthodontic marketing budget spreads spend across channels instead of betting on one.
 A practical split puts the largest shares behind local SEO and paid search, with smaller, steady investment in social media, your website, and reputation management.

-The reasoning is risk.
+The logic is risk management.
 SEO compounds but takes months; paid search delivers now but stops the moment you pause it.
-Fund both, and you cover the long game and the immediate pipeline at once.
-Underfund either and the whole effort wobbles.
+Fund both and you cover the long game and the immediate pipeline at once.

-Here is a starting allocation for a single-location practice.
+Here is a starting allocation for a single-location practice, based on what we see work.
 Treat it as a baseline, then shift dollars toward whatever shows the best cost per started case after 90 days.

 Whatever the split, the measure against the case starts.
 HubSpot research on marketing accountability makes the same point across industries: budgets that aren't tied to a revenue metric drift toward whatever feels busy.
 For more on setting the number, see our dental marketing budget guide.